 - feeling overly happy or “high” for long periods of time

-- having a decreased need for sleep
+- having a reduced need for sleep

 - talking very fast, often with racing thoughts and rapid changes of topic

 - feeling extremely restless or impulsive